Palestinian traditional costumes: Headdress

 The styles of headwear for men have always been an important indicator of a man's civil and religious status as well as his political affiliation: A turban being worn by a townsman and a kaffiyeh by a countryman.
-A white turban signifying an Islamic judge qadi.
+A white turban signified a qadi.
 In the 1790s, the Ottoman authorities instructed the Mufti of Jerusalem, Hassan al-Husayni, to put a stop to the fashion of wearing green and white turbans which they regarded as the prerogative of officially appointed judges.
-In the 19th century, white turbans were also worn by supporters of the Yaman political faction, while the opposing Qais faction wore red.
+In the 19th century, due to the Qays–Yaman rivalry, white turbans were also worn by Yamanis, while the opposing Qaysis wore red.
 In 1912, the Palestine Exploration Fund reported that Muslim men from Jerusalem usually wore white linen turbans, called shash.
-In Hebron, it would be of red and yellow silk, in Nablus red and white cotton.
+It would be of red and yellow silk in Hebron, in Nablus red and white cotton.
 Men in Jaffa wore white and gold turbans, similar to the style in Damascus.
 A green turban indicated a descendant of Muhammed.

 From 1880 the Ottoman style of tarboush or fez began to replace the turban amongst the effendi class.
 The tarboush had been preceded by a rounder version with blue tassel which originated from the Maghreb.
 The arrival of the more vertical Young Turk version was emancipating for the Christian communities since it was worn by all civil and military officials regardless of religion.
-The exception being the Armenians who adopted a black style.
+The exception was Armenians, who wore a black style.

 The European styles, Franjy hat (burneiTah), were not adopted.

 The kaffiyeh replaced the tarbush in the 1930s.